hpc/charliecloud/doc/faq.rst

 *Pre-release version numbers are not in order*, because this work is in a DAG rather than linear, except they precede the version we are working towards.
-If you're dealing with these versions, use Git.
+If you’re dealing with these versions, use Git.

 Pre-release version numbers are the version we are working towards, followed
 by: :code:`~pre`, the branch name if not :code:`master` with non-alphanumerics